 - Administrative actions

-These logs must be retained, protected from tampering, and regularly reviewed.
+These logs must be retained, protected from tampering, and reviewed on a regular schedule.

 Shared vs. Dedicated: The Reality Check

-Here's where hosting sales teams get creative with the truth.
-I've seen providers claim shared hosting "can't be HIPAA compliant" to upsell dedicated servers.
-That's not technically accurate.
+This is where hosting sales teams get creative.
+I have seen providers claim shared hosting "cannot be HIPAA compliant" to push dedicated servers.
+That is not technically accurate.

 HIPAA focuses on logical separation, not physical separation.
 Properly configured shared hosting with: